dmitrybond-tech/ai-avatar-dev/README-miniapp.md

 ## Localization
 - WebApp locale resolves once during startup via `src/shared/i18n/resolveLocale.ts` (order: `?lang` query → `localStorage('app.locale')` → Telegram init data → browser → `VITE_DEFAULT_LANG`). `LocaleProvider` persists the choice and `useLocale()/useI18n()` expose it to components while storing back to `localStorage('app.locale')`.
 - Skills-related fetchers now call the API as `/api/skills?lang=<locale>` and include an `X-Locale` header so the backend can honour the chosen language.
+- The mini-app header exposes an RU/EN switcher that updates the URL query (`?lang=`), pushes the localized `/en/skills` / `/ru/skills` route, persists to storage, and triggers data re-fetch without a full reload.
 - The Telegram bot keeps each user’s language in its state store and injects `?lang=<locale>` into the WebApp button URL every time keyboards are rendered, so the miniapp opens in the same language the user picked in chat.

 ## Locale Debugging